What is Accreditation?

 Sierra College is accredited by the Accrediting Commission for Community and Junior Colleges (ACCJC), 428 J Street, Suite 400, Sacramento, CA 95814.

 The ACCJC is one of seven regional accrediting commissions, and is authorized to operate by the U.S. Department of Education through the Higher Education Opportunity Act of 2008.
-ACCJC accredits associate degree-granting institutions in the Western region of the U.S. Accreditation is a voluntary system of self-regulation developed to evaluate overall educational quality and institutional effectiveness (The Commission’s complete Purpose Statement is available in Article I, section 2 of its Bylaws).
+ACCJC accredits associate degree-granting institutions in the Western region of the United States.
+Accreditation is a voluntary system of self-regulation developed to evaluate overall educational quality and institutional effectiveness (The Commission’s complete Purpose Statement is available in Article I, section 2 of its Bylaws).

 The ACCJC accreditation process provides assurance to the public that the accredited member colleges meet the Standards; the education earned at the institutions is of value to the student who earned it; and employers, trade or profession-related licensing agencies, and other colleges and universities can accept a student’s credential as legitimate.

-Accreditation isn’t a one-day process, it’s an everyday effort where we work together to meet standards and serve our community.
+Accreditation isn’t a one-day process.
+It’s an everyday effort where we work together to meet standards and serve our community.

-Willy Duncan, Sierra College President/Superintendent
+Willy Duncan, Sierra College Superintendent/President

-Accreditation of Sierra College
+Accreditation Process at Sierra College

 Every seven years Sierra College undergoes review and reaffirmation of our accreditation by the Accrediting Commission of Community and Junior Colleges (ACCJC).
 Accreditation is a quality assurance process that gives the college the opportunity to engage in institution-wide dialogue and self-evaluation activities in order to gain a comprehensive perspective of the state of the institution.
 The scope of accreditation is to promote quality student learning and continuous quality improvement to ensure high quality student learning.
 Accreditation status is a critical component that certifies and safeguards high quality student learning programs and services.